vdafeider/data_analysis_social_media_vs_mental_health/README.md

 or

-2. Manually modify the example user in the notebook (part - "Visualization of prediction with brobability cloud") and run (shift+ENTER) the prediction script in notebook:
+2. Manually modify the example user in the notebook (part - "Visualization of prediction with brobability cloud"):
 ```python
 new_user = pd.DataFrame([{
     "Age": 27,